 Mulberries spoil rather quickly.
 Once at home, preserve them in a zip pouch unwashed, and place inside the refrigerator where they stay fresh for up to 2-3 days.
 To eat, wash the berries in cold water in a container (bowl) instead of in running water.
 This way, you avoid injuring them.
 This method also brings the berries to room temperature and enhances their flavor and taste.

-The berries have found their unique place in the kitchen, be it a simple mulberry pie, or somewhat, more complicated mulberry wine.
-They are also favored in variety of recipes.
+The berries have found their unique place in the kitchen, be it a simple mulberry pie, or somewhat, more complex mulberry wine.
+They, fresh or dry, are also sought after in a variety of dishes.

 Here are some serving tips: